Hollande stonewalls on private life to make reform pitch

-He called for France and Germany to harmonize corporate taxation and create a joint venture to manage the transition to renewable energy, modeled on European plane giant Airbus.
+He called for France and Germany to harmonise corporate taxation and create a joint venture to manage the transition to renewable energy, modelled on European plane giant Airbus.

 With over 500 journalists packed into the Elysee Palace ballroom for a New Year news conference, the Socialist leader, deeply unpopular with voters, made no mention of controversy about his private life in a 30-minute introductory speech and defiantly stonewalled on the subject for the next two hours.